-The Master of Liberal Arts, Journalism degree field consists of 12 courses (48 credits), with 1 required on-campus here at Harvard University.
-Weekend options are available, where you can complete the requirement in one or two weekends.
+The Master of Liberal Arts, Journalism degree program is offered online with 1 course required on campus at Harvard University.
+Weekend options are available for the on-campus requirement.

 - JOUR 100 Proseminar: Introduction to Graduate Studies in Journalism